belongtothenight/File-Format-Converter/README.md

 ## File Structure and Description
 - test_file: Containing used files and those exported by these functions.
-    - jpb
-    - xml
-    - file_list_basic.csv
-    - file_list_basic.md
-    - file_list.csv
-    - file_list.xlsx
-- converter_functions.yp
-- FFC.code-workspace
-- main.py
+    - jpb: File for renaming.
+    - xml: File for renaming.
+    - file_list_basic.csv: File generated from md to csv function.
+    - file_list_basic.md: File generated from csv to md function.
+    - file_list.csv: File generated from bulk file rename function.
+    - file_list.xlsx: File generated from bulk file rename function.
+- .gitignore: File types not included in this repo.
+- LICENSE: MIT license detail.
+- README.md: Introduction to this repo.
+- converter_functions.yp: Store all the functions beside GUI.
-- README.md
+- main.py: GUI.